The latest PR news from PRovoke Media, previously known as the Holmes Report.

 PRovoke Media's editorial series published in collaboration with partners.

 Many public relations firms have been scrambling—in the wake of seismic events such as Brexit and the pandemic, and the accompanying tidal wave of disinformation—to incorporate behavioral science into their capabilities.
-Shayoni Lynn’s firm was launched three years ago with behavioral science at its core, pledging to put data, science and experimentation at the heart of creative communications and to design and deliver campaigns that tangibly improve and save lives.
-Lynn herself brought strong credentials to the new business.
-In addition to serving as chair of PRCA Wales, she served as communications manager for Cardiff University and associate lecturer at its School of Journalism, Media and Culture.
+Shayoni Lynn’s firm was launched four years ago with behavioral science at its core, pledging to put data, science and experimentation at the heart of creative communications and to design and deliver campaigns that tangibly improve and save lives—an approach that earned Lynn our Digital Consultancy of the Year award last year.
+Over the past 12 months, the firm has focused on three specific practice areas with its Lynn Planet, Lynn Health and Lynn Change practices.

 Lynn is based in Cardiff, but was founded as a remote workplace even before the pandemic and has people based in England, Scotland and Wales..